-The Ink Preferred Card is offering a sign-up bonus of 80,000 Ultimate Rewards points after spending $5,000 on purchases within the first three months of account opening.
-These points can be combined with those earned on other Ultimate Rewards cards, like the Chase Sapphire Preferred® Card.
+With the Ink Preferred Card earn a sign-up bonus of 80,000 Chase Ultimate Rewards points after spending $5,000 on purchases within the first 3 months of account opening.

-This card has a $95 annual fee, which is similar to what Chase has charged for their premium business credit cards in the past.
+This Ink Business Preferred has a $95 annual fee, which is similar to what Chase has charged for their premium business credit cards in the past.
 Furthermore, you can add employee cards at no extra cost.

-This card offers triple points in the following categories:
+The Ink Business Preferred offers 3x Ultimate Rewards points in the following categories: